farmOS/farmOS/docs/model/type/log.md

 #### Images

-Image can be attached to Logs.
+Images can be attached to Logs.
 This provides a place to store photos associated with the task.

 #### Files